Disclosing personal information out of Australia

 33(d)(iv) – reasonable steps have been taken to ensure the information is protected

-The agency has taken reasonable steps to ensure that the personal information it transfers will not be held, used or disclosed by the recipient of the information in a way that is inconsistent with the IPPs or, if the agency is a health agency, the NPPs.
+the agency has taken reasonable steps to ensure that the personal information it discloses will not be held, used or disclosed by the recipient of the information in a way that is inconsistent with the QPPs.

-The agency must take reasonable steps, but these could be technical, practical, or administrative, and need not be legally enforceable.
-What are reasonable steps will depend on the circumstances and the nature of the personal information.
-See Key privacy concepts – reasonable for a discussion on what ‘reasonable’ means.
+Agencies should take the reasonable steps required by section 33(d)(iv) before the information is disclosed.
+The steps can be technical, practical, or administrative, and need not be legally enforceable.
+What steps are reasonable will depend on the circumstances and the nature of the personal information.